the-teachingRSE-project/competencies/CONTRIBUTING.md

 - Leave comments under `Conversation` or do a full review under `Files changed`

 ## Formatting, etc
-For writing text, **Please utilize semantic line breaks!**
+For writing text, **Please utilise semantic line breaks!**
-We utilize tags to categorize issues and PRs to the respective paper.
+We utilise tags to categorize issues and PRs to the respective paper.
 Please also note, that we use British english instead of American english.

 ## Becoming an Author